 You can connect with other Shaftesbury-based participants in Dorset CAN at any Planet Shaftesbury meeting or by emailing firstname.lastname@example.org

-In less than 6 months Dorset CAN has developed as a network covering both DC & BCP.
-Teams of people are coming together to focus on specific areas of work and at the same time the organisation has collaborated to produce responses to Dorset Council’s draft Strategy for the Climate & Ecological Emergency and then on the Local Plan.
+In less than 6 months Dorset CAN developed as a network covering both DC & BCP.
+Teams of people came together to focus on specific areas of work and at the same time the organisation has collaborated to produce responses to Dorset Council’s draft Strategy for the Climate & Ecological Emergency and then on the Local Plan.
 Dorset CAN subsequently led an alliance of organisations in the Dorset Deserves Better campaign to secure a re-think of the Local Plan - described below.
 You can connect with others from Shaftesbury who are actively supporting this Campaign by emailing email@example.com

 Find out more at these links: